IBM/blockchainbean2/docs/run-local.md

 }
 ```

-Same thing with the shipper now:
+Same thing with the `/POST/Shipper` now:

 ```
 {